Azure/aad-pod-identity/website/content/en/docs/_index.md

     weight: 20
 ---

+> **❗ IMPORTANT**: As mentioned in the [announcement](https://cloudblogs.microsoft.com/opensource/2022/01/18/announcing-azure-active-directory-azure-ad-workload-identity-for-kubernetes/), we are planning to replace AAD Pod Identity with [Azure Workload Identity](https://azure.github.io/azure-workload-identity).
+Going forward, we will no longer add new features to this project in favor of Azure Workload Identity.
+However, we will continue patching critical bugs and security vulnerabilities until further notice.

 AAD Pod Identity enables Kubernetes applications to access cloud resources securely with [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/) using User-assigned managed identity and Service Principal.

 > Note: Configuring system-assigned managed identity with AAD Pod Identity to access cloud resources is not supported.